Trevbytes/kyles_critters/testing.md

     - Connected products to the html page.
 - [X] Featured products display on the homepage.
     - Featured option added to product model.
 Featured products are shown on the homepage.
 - [ ] Products are sorted and filtered on the products page.
+Products can be searched.
 ---
 ## Known Issues
 ---